Considerations for putting your dog to sleep

 - some people find having euthanasia done at home worsens their grief as there is a more tangible reminder of the experience

-If euthanasia is to be performed at your practice, consider taking your pet’s favourite bed or blanket with you for him/her to lie on during the procedure.
+If euthanasia is performed at home, most veterinarians will be willing to take your pet’s body away with them for aftercare depending on your preferred option.
+If euthanasia is performed at your practice, consider taking your pet’s favourite bed or blanket with you for them to lie on during the procedure.

 When you arrive at the practice for the euthanasia appointment, you may prefer to wait in the car with your pet and ask to be called in when the vet is ready so that you can go straight into the consultation room.

 In many cases, a vet or a vet nurse will have been responsible for your pet’s care and will have developed a relationship with your pet.
 Consider this when booking the appointment as it’s generally more comforting to have euthanasia performed by staff you are familiar with.

 Getting a dog put to sleep should be a quick, peaceful and pain-free procedure for your dog, regardless of where it’s performed.
 The standard euthanasia process is as follows: